gabayae/scientific-computing/README.md

  # The subjects we will cover include,

-    - Basic Linux commands (The Shell - BASH);
+      * Basic Linux commands (The Shell - BASH);
-    - Programming and Computer Science Basics - Python;
+      * Programming and Computer Science Basics - Python;
-    - Version Control - git.
+      * Version Control - git.

+ # Material Provenance
- # The materials presented here come may have come originally from different sources, which include mainly
+ The materials presented here come may have come originally from different sources, which include mainly

      -The Software Carpentry (swc-) lessons;
      -The Introduction to Programming using Python (IPuP) lessons developped in 2016, by Jeff Sanders, Yaé Ulrich Gaba